It's very easy to lose a paper MOT certificate, but that doesn't mean you have anything to panic about.

 - How Can I Avoid an Online Scam?

-- Can I Request a Duplicate MOT Certificate From a Garage?
+- Can I Get a Duplicate MOT Certificate From a Garage?

 - What MOT Classes Can I Print a Duplicate Certificate For?